umbraco/UmbracoDocs/Getting-Started/Design/Rendering-Media/index.md

 # Rendering media

-_Templates (Views) can access items in the [Media library](../../Data/Creating-Media/index.md), to assist in displaying rich content like galleries_
+_Templates (Views) can access items in the [Media library](../../Data/Creating-Media/index.md) to assist in displaying rich content like galleries_

-In the following examples we will be looking at rendering an Image, however the same principles  apply to all media items however property aliases may differ.
+In the following examples we will be looking at rendering an `image`, however the same principles apply to all MediaType items however property aliases may differ.

 ## Rendering a media item
 A media node is not just a file, but like content, it is a collection of fields, such width, height and the path to the stored file.
 The benefit of this is that accessing media is very similar to accessing a content node.

 ### Example 1: Accessing an image media item based on its ID
 A standard image in the media library is based on the Mediatype `image` which provides a number of standard values - if you want to add more, simply edit the media type under **settings**.
-In the example we are going to get a image and render out an `img` tag using the URL of the media item and use the Name as the value of the `alt` attribute.
+In this example we are going to get a image node and render out an `img` tag using the URL of the media item and use the Name as the value of the `alt` attribute.

 _Assumption: We are going to assume that our media item has an ID of **1234**, and that we are **not using Models Builder**_